 There are a number of variables that can tilt either private or NHS aids in better favour.

 As the NHS is a health service not requiring payment from the patient.
 (Although funded by tax-payers).
 Hearing aids are often loaned indefinitely to users at no cost.
 Some departments may charge for lost aids, but for the first time user the hearing aids are issued "free".
 A free service will typically result in a high demand.
-With limited number of audiologists, the waiting times are often very long, with some departments offering appointments weeks and months away.
-In some cases, once the hearing aids have been issued, the patient is not able to return back as often as they would prefer for adjustments.
-Some are told to request another referral again from their GP to see an NHS audiologist despite having received audiological care previously.
+With limited number of audiologists, the waiting times can be very long, with some departments offering appointments weeks and months away.
+Waiting times can now be accessed via nhs app once a referral to the Audiology department has been made.

 Hearing care is care that is important and highly relied on by those realizing the important benefits of hearing, infrequent accessibility to NHS Audiology department is often a cited problem regarding hearingcare.
 How often can one see their audiologist and how quickly?